 - CBD oil (also known as CBD hemp oil) contains high levels of cannabidiol (CBD) and low THC (tetrahydrocannabinol) levels.
 These levels are regarded as medicinal, but not psychotropic.
 It is also made from hemp.

-- Cannabis oil is essentially an extract and is typically
+- Cannabis oil is essentially an extract and is typically taken orally – consuming a few drops several times per day.
+It is made from marijuana.

 Based on personal reports and not clinical trials, we can conclude that – conventional cannabis oil (being rich in THC) gets people ‘high’, whereas CBD oil cannot.